Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Ablation Studies and Analyses

 \subsection{Attack Factors}

-\eric{To understand our attack's sensitivity to its core parameters and verify its operational specificity, we analyze three key factors (Table~\ref{tab:attack-factors}): the attention correlation threshold, the trigger's corpus frequency, and the attack's performance on benign versus targeted queries.}
+\eric{To understand our attack's sensitivity to its core parameters and verify its operational specificity, we analyze three key factors (Table~\ref{tab:attack-factors}): the attention correlation threshold and the attack's performance on benign versus targeted queries.}

 \eric{\textbf{Threshold of Attention Threshold (Table~\ref{tab:attack-factors} (a)).} The threshold for selecting influential attention heads ($\tau_\text{corr}$, defined in Sec.~\ref{sec:proxy_objective}) exhibits a clear E2E-ASR peak around $\approx0.85$, representing an optimal trade-off.
 Higher thresholds are too restrictive, steering too few heads to be effective, while lower thresholds are too permissive, weakening the attack by including irrelevant heads.
 We also found that steering negatively correlated heads is ineffective, confirming that the attack requires precise positive guidance rather than simple avoidance.}